pducolin/blog/posts/Making-of-a-blog-content.md

 will generate one page per markdown file 🎉

+Next post will be about the design, from picking colors to TailwindCss and @tailwindcss/typography.
+Stay tuned!

 [pages_folder]: https://raw.githubusercontent.com/pducolin/blog/main/public/assets/images/nextjs_pages.webp "This project has 2 pages (`index.js` and `about.js`)"
 [out_folder]: https://raw.githubusercontent.com/pducolin/blog/main/public/assets/images/build_and_export.webp "This project out folder"